Key Takeaways

 Rating: 50% ($1,102.04)

-If you were already receiving pay (e.g., moving from 30% to 70%), you simply calculate the difference between the two rates and multiply that by the months waited.
-For more on this, check out our guide to the VA Retro Calculator.
+If you were already receiving benefits (e.g., moving from 30% to 70%), calculate the difference between the two rates, then multiply by months waited.
+For more detail, see our guide to the VA Retro Calculator.

 3 Hidden Factors That Affect Your Payout